amitnandan/AIReactComponentGenerator/README.md

 - `Create a login form with email and password inputs and toggle between sign in/sign up`
 - `Generate a product card with image, title, description, and Add to Cart button`
-- `Build a contact form with validation and a submit button`

 ---

 ## 🛡️ Restrictions